patarapolw/jupyter-flashcards/README.md

 Back side of the card is show.
 Also render images, markdown and HTML.

 ```
-In the case, the images are always cached at `foo/` folder for offline use.
+In this case, the images are always cached at `foo/` folder for offline use.

 It seems that `pyexcel-handsontable` isn't working offline, but everything else should be OK offline.